In this news post

 Our Vision on the IT Performance Hype Cycle

 We are very honored to be mentioned again in one of Gartner's Hype Cycles.
 Just as their perspective on the market evolves over time, so does ours based on how our customers and product evolve.
 What we’ve seen recently is that what really sets StackState apart is our ability to correlate changes to failures using our time-traveling topology and the ability to identify dependencies between components across a customer’s environment.
-To that end we are moving to describing StackState as a “Topology and Relationship-based Observability platform”.
+To that end we are moving to describing StackState as a “Topology-Powered Observability platform”.
 StackState virtually relates all of your data so you can answer the hard questions, such as what changed after a deploy and who should be concerned?
 With StackState you can start delivering reliable service and stop the blame game, enabling you to:

 ✔️ Decrease MTTR: Decrease MTTR by 80% by identifying root cause and alerting the right teams with the right information.